FrankMartoccia/Perceptron-VHDL/README.md

 * vector of 16 bits with value in range [0,1].

 ## Technologies
-The behaviour and structure of the Perceptron is described with the following **language**:
+The behaviour and structure of the perceptron is described with the following **language**:
 * VHDL

 The **tests** to verify the correctness of the system were made with: